-As shown in the following charts, in fiscal 2019, 83% of the CEO's target compensation and, on average, 62% of the other NEOs' target compensation was at risk.
+As shown in the following charts, in fiscal 2020, 81% of the CEO's target compensation and, on average, 65% of the other currently serving NEOs' target compensation was at risk.
+The chart describing the percentage of our other NEOs' target compensation that was at risk does not include Mr. Schlemmer, who retired as of January 31, 2020.
 For purposes of this disclosure, target compensation includes base salary, target annual incentive awards, grant date fair value of equity awards, change in pension value and all other compensation.
-For Mr. Pinkham, this disclosure also includes the RSU award he received in connection with his election as our Chief Executive Officer as "at risk" compensation, and the lump sum cash signing bonus in the amount of \$133,000 he received pursuant to the terms of his employment agreement as compensation that is not "at risk."

-Chief Executive Officer 2019 Target Compensation Distribution
+Chief Executive Officer 2020 Target Compensation Distribution

-Other Named Executive Officers 2019 Target Compensation Distribution
+Other Named Executive Officers 2020 Target Compensation Distribution

-Have you made changes to your compensation program for your NEOs that will apply in 2020?
+Did you make changes to your compensation program for your NEOs in 2020?

 The Committee adopted changes to our compensation program for our NEOs for 2020 to place greater emphasis on those performance measures that we believe most directly reflect our financial performance and strategic objectives and more closely align with competitive market practice.
+Many of these changes were implemented as part of a continuing philosophical shift toward driving further alignment between NEO compensation and Company performance and away from the emphasis previously placed predominately on retention.
 Specifically, for 2020, we implemented the following changes: